Russian Watchdog Tells Google To Hide Ads Of Illegal Drug Websites From Search Results - UrduPoint

 Access to internet resources promoting illegal drugs from the Google search results is now restricted, according to the press release.

-Roskomnadzor also asked Google to check the correctness of its search engine's mechanisms of premoderation of contextual ads for Russian users.
+Roskomnadzor also asked Google to check its search engine's premoderation mechanisms of contextual ads for Russian users.

 The agency was informed about the ads of drug-promoting websites in Google search results by the Safe Internet League, a Russian public organization tackling dangerous internet content.